nchlswhttkr/website/content/site.md

 I keep `nchlswhttkr.com` registered with Cloudflare (no markup!) for legacy reasons, because I don't like link rot and it only takes [a few rules in Nginx](https://github.com/nchlswhttkr/website/blob/HEAD/nchlswhttkr.com.nginx) to redirect to my newer domain.

-The nameservers for both domains are with Cloudflare, because it's easier to manage DNS records when my traffic is proxied through Cloudflare.
+The nameservers for both domains are with Cloudflare, because it's easier to manage DNS records when my traffic is proxied through their network.
 The added benefit of caching is nice too, though I get a negligible amount of traffic.

 My main reason for using Cloudflare is [Cloudflare Workers](https://workers.dev), which are great when I need little more than what a purely static website offers.
 Hooray for serverless!